bnajafi/Technical-Environmental-Systems_General-Information/README.md

 # Project Submission
 Before submitting your projet, you should send us the detailed information about the members of your group by filling out this [form](https://goo.gl/forms/ZWhIzcm5NvjBWDLU2):

+*Important note: Only one of the members of the group should fill in the form and should insert the personal and contact information of all members.